aanveka2/Web-Programming/README.md

 1. Added the code for  submit type,  input type,  uniSelect type and multiSelect type.
 2. Add code to implement the required dynamic behavior and validate individual widgets on blur events (for type input) or change events (for uniSelect and multiSelect type's).
-3. The validations using submit handler  for an error-free form.
+3. Added the validations using submit handler for an error-free form.

 **The Final Submission of Project 1 is on 3rd July 2020.
-(Utilised  1 slack day) **.
+(Utilised  1 slack day) **

 5. External materials: